-The criminal justice Explore innovative solutions

-pathway remains a to disorder problems such

-priority for all key as alcohol-free zones

-partners, including the Ensure greater access to

-Police, Probation, Youth data linked to alcohol-

-Justice Service, North related crime and disorder

-Yorkshire Horizons and related crime and disorder

-North Yorkshire RISE:

-- The Police work in close

-partnership with

-organisations who work

-with vulnerable

-individuals (especially

-North Yorkshire Horizons

-and RISE, Children and

-Families Services and

-the voluntary sector) to

-swiftly identify people

-who are vulnerable to, or

-have been the subject of,

-cuckooing, to ensure that

-they receive appropriate

-treatment and associated

-support;

-The Fatal 5 drink/drug

-drive campaigns are

-maintained and

-evaluated in order to fine

-tune their effectiveness.

-Illicit Supply Alcohol Supply
+- Further investigation into what types of drugs are being sold online and how they are marketed and delivered. - North Yorkshire Police continues to make the disruption of County Lines drug dealing a priority area. - The criminal justice pathway remains a priority for all key partners, including the Police, Probation, Youth Justice Service, North Yorkshire Horizons and North Yorkshire RISE. - The Police work in close partnership with organisations who work with vulnerable individuals (especially North Yorkshire Horizons and RISE, Children and Families Services and the voluntary sector) to swiftly identify people who are vulnerable to, or have been the subject of, cuckooing, to ensure that they receive appropriate treatment and associated support. - The Fatal 5 drink/drug-drive campaigns are maintained and evaluated in order to fine tune their effectiveness.